Close

 a.
 Statutory Auditors

-The Members of the Company at the 101st AGM held on 7 July 2020, appointed M/s.
-Walker Chandiok & Co, LLP, Chartered Accountants (Firm Registration No. 001076N/N500013) as Statutory Auditors of the Company for a period of 5 years to hold office from the conclusion of 101st AGM till the conclusion of the 106th AGM of the Company.
+Pursuant to Section 139 of the Companies Act, 2013 read with Rule 3 of The Companies (Audit and Auditors) Rules, 2014, the Members of the Company at the 101st AGM held on 7 July 2020, appointed M/s.
+Walker Chandiok & Co, LLP, Chartered Accountants (Firm Registration No. 001076N/ N500013) as Statutory Auditors of the Company for a period of 5 (five) years to hold office from the conclusion of 101st AGM till the conclusion of 106th AGM of the Company.

 The Statutory Auditors have confirmed that they are not disqualified from continuing as Auditors of the Company.

-The Statutory Auditors’ Report does not contain any qualifications, reservations or adverse remarks on the financial statements of the Company for the financial year 2021-22.
+The Statutory Auditors?
+Report does not contain any qualifications, reservations or adverse remarks on the financial statements of the Company for the financial year 2022-23.

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, your Company appointed M/s.
-Parikh & Associates, a firm of Company Secretaries in Practice to conduct Secretarial Audit of the Company for the financial year 2021-22.
+Pursuant to Section 204 of the Companies Act, 2013 read with Rule 9 of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, your Company appointed M/s.
+Parikh & Associates, a firm of Company Secretaries in Practice to conduct Secretarial Audit of the Company for the financial year 2022-23.

-During the year under review, the Auditors have not reported any instances of frauds committed in the Company by its Officers or Employees to the Audit Committee under Section 143(12) of the Companies Act, 2013.
+During the year under review, the Auditors have not reported any instances of frauds committed in the Company by its Officers or Employees to the Audit Committee or the Board under Section 143(12) of the Companies Act, 2013 read with Rule 13 of The Companies (Audit and Auditors) Rules, 2014.

 VIII.
 INTERNAL FINANCIAL CONTROLS

-The details of adequacy of Internal Financial Controls are given in Clause (I) of the Management Discussion and Analysis Report.
+The details of adequacy of Internal Financial Controls concerning the Financial Statements are given in Clause (I) of the Management Discussion and Analysis Report which forms part of the Annual Report.

 IX.
 ACKNOWLEDGEMENTS